maxpowel/jQuery-XMPP-plugin/README.markdown

 Sending commands
 ----------------

-Send a text message
+Send a basic text message
      `$.xmpp.sendMessage({message: "Hey dude!", to:"someone@somewhere.com", resource:"MyChat"});`
 Resource parameer is optional and instead of this parameter you can add the resource to the "to" parameter (to:"someone@somewhere.com/MyChat").
 Take care of not use resource parameter on initialization if you want to use the second way.
 This resource parameter overrides the resource value provided on initialization (if any).

+Send a more complex text message
+     `$.xmpp.sendMessage({message: "Hey dude!", to:"someone@somewhere.com", resource:"MyChat", otherAttr:"value"},"<error>My custom error</error>",function(){ alert("Message sent!"); });`
+This command will send the text message and the object specified in the second parameter.
+The final message will be something like this:
+     `<message type='chat' to='someone@somewhere.com/MyChat' otherAttr='value' xmlns='jabber:client'><body>Hey dude!</body><error>My custom error</error></message>`
+The second (optional) parameter is useful for notice errors or extra information.

 Setting a presence
      `$.xmpp.setPresence(null);`

+Send a generic command
+     `$.xmpp.sendCommand(rawCommand, callback);`
+The raw command is the xmpp command plain text.
+For example, send command uses this methos as:
+     `$.xmpp.sendCommand("<message><body>Hey dude!</body></message>", callback);`

+Using this method you can send any command like iq or your custom commands.
+Also, you can use it if you need to use a more complex sendMessage method (just generate the xml content and send it through sendCommand).
+Or you can use this method to provide more helpers (like sendMessage or setPresence) and improve the library!

-Remember that after connect you should set presence to online if you want be visible by your contacts.
+NOTE: Remember that after connect you should set presence to online (null) if you want be visible by your contacts.

 The common presence types are: